- Comparative and Ethical Lawyering for the Rule of Law (3 credits)

 This course will improve the understanding and skills of students in the area of project design and the preparation of proposals related to rule of law assistance.
 Accordingly, the course will develop the students' skills in undertaking the principle steps in the design process.
 Building on the course on needs assessments the course will begin with effective needs and problem analysis and then analyze the process of identification of goals, objectives and activities; project inputs and expected outputs, selection of appropriate project partners; the identification of performance indicators, design of a monitoring and evaluation plan, design and structuring of a proposal; prospective donor identification and the designing a plan for project management and reporting.
 The course will include instruction and practice in the building of logical project frameworks, the principal analytic tool used for project design in the international development community, the establishment of the credentials of the proposer to undertake the project and the design and preparation of a proposal for a project in a given jurisdiction.

-Preparation of a Thesis (3 credits)
+Rule of Law Thesis Supervision and Completion (3 credits)